 Heirloom Unveils First U.S. Commercial Direct Air Capture Plant in Milestone for Carbon Removal

 Despite the promise of direct air capture, its feasibility hinges on achieving a cost-effective solution.
 Currently, industry prices for carbon removal through direct air capture range from $600 to $1,000 per ton.
-Heirloom aims to reduce these costs through the expansion of its facilities, part of a broader strategy to make carbon capture and storage more economically viable.
+Heirloom aims to reduce these costs through the expansion of its facilities, part of a broader strategy to make and storage more economically viable.

 Secretary of Energy Jennifer Granholm emphasized the necessity of scaling up such technologies rapidly to meet ambitious climate targets.
 The U.S. government envisions achieving a cost target of $100 per ton within the next decade, highlighting the urgency of advancements in this field.